Post-election calm to help bolster Greece tourism

 Accounting for about 16 percent of output and one in five jobs, tourism is vital for Greece's depressed economy.
 Its sandy beach resorts, azure waters and ancient temples are among its few strong cards.

-Tourism revenues are expected to drop slightly to just over 10 billion euros from 10.5 billion euros in 2011, while arrivals are expected to reach 16 million this year from a record high of 16.5 million last year, Andreas Andreadis, head of Greek tourism association SETE, told Reuters.
+Tourism revenues are expected to drop slightly to just over 10 billion euros (8 billion pounds) from 10.5 billion euros in 2011, while arrivals are expected to reach 16 million this year from a record high of 16.5 million last year, Andreas Andreadis, head of Greek tourism association SETE, told Reuters.

 Speculation about Greece being forced out of the single currency ahead of a tense election in June and fears that social unrest could break out scared many visitors off before the peak summer holiday season.